 Instant Pot White Bean Minestrone

 This Instant Pot White Bean Minestrone is a hearty soup made from scratch.
-By using dried beans the soup is so much more flavourful, and the beans have a much better texture than canned beans.
+The soup is so much more flavourful by using dried beans, and the beans have a better texture than canned beans.
 Sure, by using canned beans, you can make this soup probably in 20 minutes, but the flavours and texture don’t compare.

-♥ Why is it better to use dried beans vs canned beans.
+Why is it better to use dried beans vs canned beans in recipes?

 Leave a Comment